 Students wishing to enroll in the ASES program that are not eligible for priority enrollment will be entered into the open enrollment lottery.
-The lottery will be open from May 1st – June 29th.
-Students wishing to enter the lottery must complete an enrollment form.
+The lottery will be open from April 15th – June 26th.
+Students wishing to enter the lottery must complete the following form:

 Each school based site conducts a morning program, in addition to the after school program.
 Your child must enroll specifically for the morning program.
 All registration and attendance requirements apply.

 All school-based sites are closed on non-school days, however all Club members may attend the Ingold Club.
 Please contact the Club for specific hours of operation.